wheel-org/mercurywm/README.md

 To build a production version, run `npm run prod`.

-To run the extension, load the `build` directory into Chrome and open a new tab.
+To run the extension, open `chrome://extensions` and enable `Developer mode`.
+Then click `Load unpacked extension` and navigate to the `build` directory.
+Your new-tab page will now be replaced with MercuryWM.

 ![Screenshot of MercuryWM](screenshot.png)